Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 ## Imaging experiment

-This section deals with more in-depth description of the imaging reconstruction experiment.
+This section deals with more in-depth description of the imaging experiment.
 <br>

 <div align="center">